php-dev-br/laravel-doc-pt-br/helpers.md

     // true

-You may also pass an array of values to determine if the given string ends with any of the values in the array:
+You may also pass an array of values to determine if the given string ends with any of the given values:

     use Illuminate\Support\Str;